Visit the fabulous Monmouthshire Arts and Crafts garden of High Glanau Manor

 Your cottage has its own summer flowers

-One of the delights of Monmouthshire is that every attraction from castle to cottage has a garden of some sort so there are lovely plants all around.
-We have plenty of commercial garden centres and in summer stalls pop up at garden gates selling produce and plants to take home.
-But we know that nothing beats a look round a really expertly managed garden, opened for you at its best.
+in Monmouthshire every attraction from castle to cottage has a garden of some sort so there are lovely plants all around.
+We have super commercial garden centres and in summer stalls pop up at garden gates selling produce and plants to take home.
+But nothing beats a look round a really expertly managed private garden, opened for you at its best.

 Five minutes from Foxes Reach Listed Arts and Crafts garden laid out by H Avray Tipping in 1922.
 High Glanau Manor is set in twelve acres of fine gardens, Many original features remain including formal terraces, steps leading down to an octagonal lily pool, and the Edwardian glass house and pergola.
 Beyond the terraces and pool, with their spectacular views towards the Brecon Beacons, Vale of Usk to Blorenge, Skirrid, Sugar Loaf and Brecon Beacons.Tipping created winding paths leading through the woodland gardens and planted many shade-loving plants and rhododendrons.
 Azaleas, tulips, orchard with wild flowers and woodland walks.